ciocapiat02/pandoc.nvim/README.md

 ## Description
 A simple and (not yet) configurable neovim plugin that wraps pandoc.

+To call it you just need to use the command `pandoc [format]`

-At this time it can convert a markdown file to:
+At this time it can convert a markdown files to:
 - html
 - pdf (pdflatex)
 - slides (revealjs)